There’s no indication that New Mexico’s voter databases were improperly accessed, according to New Mexico’s secretary of state.

 New Mexico hasn’t been contacted by any federal authority of any alleged breaches by Russia during the cycle, Secretary of State Maggie Toulouse Oliver told NM Political Report.

-“Secretary of State Toulouse Oliver considers election security a high priority, and she continues to work with federal agencies and other states to collaborate on best security practices and her office engages in regular security scans and testing,” Toulouse Oliver said in an email last week.
+“Secretary of State Toulouse Oliver considers election security a high priority, and she continues to work with federal agencies and other states to collaborate on best security practices and her office engages in regular security scans and testing,” an email from her office said last week.

 While vote tallying was not attacked, New Mexico has an older-technology way of combatting that: full paper ballots.
 Ballots are filled out by hand and counted by optical scanner.
 Ballots can be hand-counted if needed.